Best Carriers for 5G Android Central 2021

 Best overall speed: AT&T

 AT&T was one of the first carriers to start building a 5G network with mmWave, which it called 5G+.
 Around the same time, it launched a misleading update that renamed upgraded LTE service to 5GE on many phones.
 AT&T claimed this naming was to reflect that the towers had been updated to support 5G, something that other carriers called LTE Advanced.
 Even so, AT&T did keep building an actual 5G network with limited plan availability.

-With AT&T, customers will need to sign up for its Unlimited Extra plan or higher for 5G access.
-This plan is rather expensive at $75 per line but there are savings available if you sign up for more than one line.
-You also get 15GB of hotspot data and unlimited texts from over 120 countries.
+AT&T customers will need to sign up for an unlimited plan 5G access.
+These plans are rather expensive, starting at $65 per line, but there are savings available if you sign up for more than one line.
+You also get unlimited talk, text, and data at 2G speeds in Mexico and Canada, plus unlimited texts from over 120 countries.